 "The production floor has simply become tidier than it was before.
 Before we got the PALOMAT®, you might see ten pallet stacks about the place, but now they are fed directly into the pallet magazine".

-An improved working environment
+An improved work environment

 A streamlined work flow